gofynd/fdk-store/markdown/order/internal_/type-aliases/type-alias.GetShipmentBagReasonsParam.md

 > **bagId**: `string`

 - ID of the bag.
-An order may contain multiple items and may get divided into one or more shipment, each having its own ID.
+An shipment may contain multiple items and may get divided into one or more bags, each having its own ID.

 ***